Kidrauh/neural-atlasing/README.md

 ### WanDB Setup

 We use [WanDB](https://wandb.ai/) for runtime status inspection.
 You should register for an account if you don't have one, and save your own WanDB API key locally in `.wandb` file.
-More specifically, please organize your directory structure like this:
+Please explicitly set the environment variable `$NFS` in your own computer and organize your directory structure like this:

 ```
 |-- $NFS